osuuj/nokia-city-data-analysis/README.md

 - Node.js 18+ and npm
 - Docker and Docker Compose (for local development)
 - PostgreSQL 14+ (or use the provided Docker setup)
+- AWS account (for production deployment of the backend)
+- Vercel account (for production deployment of the frontend)

 ### Quick Start